GospelSounders/adventhymnals.old/03.church-hymnal/08.601-700/03.621-630/02.One-More-Day's-Work/docs.md

 title: 622.
 One More Day's Work
 metadata:
     description:
-    keywords: Church Hymnal, One More Day's Work, One more day&#039;s work for Jesus, One more day's work for Jesus
+    keywords: Church Hymnal, One More Day's Work, One more day's work for Jesus, One more day's work for Jesus
     author: Brian Onang'o
 ---